Local real estate agents create scholarship

 Johnston had to retire from the fire department after being injured in another fire and that is when he came to CSM in the late 1970s to retrain for a new career in real estate.
 He graduated in 1981 with an associate of arts degree in humanities.

-“It was a positive experience,” Johnston said in the release.
+“It was a positive experience,” said Johnston.
 “The humanities helped me immensely in my real estate career.
 It helped me to deal with clients and customers better.”

 Life partner Fehl laughed and added that after the Marines and the fire department, Johnston needed that retraining to learn how to communicate without just giving orders.